Highly rated local moving companies for Jacksonville to Charlotte moves

 - Charlotte’s population is about 10% less than Jacksonville.

-- Charlotte's public transportation has a score of 5 out of 10 versus Jacksonville's lower score of 4.
+- Charlotte’s public transportation score of 5 out of 10 is higher than Jacksonville’s score of 4.

-- Charlotte has a bike-friendliness score 31 out of 100, which means it isn't as accessible to and safe for cyclists as Jacksonville, which has a score of 41 out of 100.
+- Charlotte has a bike-friendliness score of 31 out of 100, which means it isn’t as accessible or safe for cyclists as Jacksonville, which has a score of 41.

 - Charlotte’s crime rate is lower than Jacksonville with a score of 46.52 compared to Jacksonville’s 56.38.
 This means that Charlotte neighborhoods are safer than 46.52% of all U.S. neighborhoods, and Jacksonville neighborhoods are safer than 56.38%.